Squad History

 Newspaper Clipping about NMRS getting new building The early 1980s saw the dissolution of the North Meck Ambulance Service.
 The responsibility of EMS response now became part of Mecklenburg County EMS (MEDIC).
 The Squad continued to provide first responder EMS and rescue services for the northern portions of the county.

 In 1996, Mecklenburg County EMS became Mecklenburg EMS Agency, better known as MEDIC.
 MEDIC is currently responsible for all EMS transportation and pre-hospital emergency care in Mecklenburg County.
-In 1999, the fire departments in Gilead and Cornelius added EMS and rescue services to their programs, and began providing fire and rescue services for their respective areas; the Davidson Fire Department did the same in 2003.
-The North Mecklenburg Volunteer Rescue Squad continues to provide emergency medical (at the EMT-Basic level) and rescue services for the town of Huntersville and portions of northern Mecklenburg County.
+In 1999, the fire departments in Gilead and Cornelius added EMS and rescue services to their programs, and began providing fire and rescue services for their respective areas; the Davidson Fire Department did the same in 2003 and in 2007 Long Creek VFD started running first responder in the small portion of Huntersville they cover and other portions of unincorporated Mecklenburg County that Cooks VFD and NMRS used to cover.
+The North Mecklenburg Volunteer Rescue Squad continues to provide emergency medical and rescue services for the Eastern side of the town of Huntersville and portions of northern unincorporated Mecklenburg County.
+Even though North Meck Rescue does not cover near the amount of land area that we once covered- We still run more First Responder / Rescue Calls than any other County department.

 Historic Squad Pictures